-The single cycle selector 'off' (PIC 1. item 11) mode allows continuous batches of grain to load, heat, cool, discharge, load heat......, as long as their is wet grain wiating to enter the dryer.
-If the dryer does not load or discharge within 30 minutes, the dryer will shut down and wait for an operator to confirm if a fault has occured.
+The single cycle selector 'off' mode allows continuous batches of grain to load, heat, cool, discharge, load heat......, as long as their is wet grain waiting to enter the dryer.
+If the dryer does not load or discharge within the set time limit, the dryer will shut down and wait for an operator to confirm if a fault has occured.

 During continuous batch drying you can instruct the dryer to complete the batch being processed and shut down until further instruction.
-To do this move the single batch selector to 'on' any time after the final batch has started loading but before the discharge cycle has started.
+To do this move the single batch selector to 'on' any time after the final batch has started loading but before the discharge cycle has finished.